alkhimey/LatticeAnimals/Readme.md

 This is a source code of a tool which allows running distributed algorithms for counting [lattice animals](https://en.wikipedia.org/wiki/Polyomino).

-Provided are several implementations ,which are based on Redelemeier's algorithm, that enumerate various classes of lattice animals as and aggregating the results in various ways.
+Provided with the tool, are several implementations, which are based on Redelemeier's algorithm, that enumerate various classes of lattice animals and aggregating the results in defferent ways.

 ![Free pentominoes](https://upload.wikimedia.org/wikipedia/commons/thumb/a/aa/All_18_Pentominoes.svg/440px-All_18_Pentominoes.svg.png)

-It is possible to extend the system to count additional classes of lattice animals without.

-Additional, a slightly modified version of Redelemeier is introduced.
-This version enumerates some classes of lattice animals by pruning some search trees instead of enumerating all the possible lattice animals and filtering those which are not inside the class.

-This is a two part system:
+This system has two major parts:

 1. Client - Each client can run in either a stand-alone mode, in which it executes a specific algorithm with a set of parameters.
 Or it can run as part of a distributed counting effort where it receives the jobs from a server.

 2. Sever - The server manages the counting effort.
 It allocates jobs and returns then to clients on requests, it also receives the results and stores them in a database.

+It is possible to extend the system to count additional classes of lattice animals without a lot of additional work.

+Additional, a slightly modified version of Redelemeier is introduced.
+This version enumerates some classes of lattice animals by pruning some search trees instead of enumerating all the possible lattice animals and filtering those which are not inside the class.

 ## Table of contents
 1. [The client](#the-client)